David McGill (footballer): Early life and education

-Professional
+Career

 Dublin City & Mount Merrion

 McGill returned to Ireland in 2004 and joined League of Ireland Premier Division side Dublin City.
-McGill broke into the Vikings first team upon his return, but was one of 14 players released by new Vikings boss Roddy Collins in a mid-season cull for the League of Ireland Premier Division strugglers.
+McGill broke into the Vikings' first team upon his return but was one of 14 players released by new Vikings boss Roddy Collins in a mid-season cull for the League of Ireland Premier Division strugglers.
 McGill joined Leinster Senior League side Mount Merrion YMCA for the remainder of the 2004 season before rejoining Dublin City for the 2005 season.
 That season, McGill helped the Vikings to promotion to the League of Ireland Premier Division after scoring Dublin City's winning goal in the first leg of a two-legged play-off victory over Shamrock Rovers.
 McGill remained at Dublin City for the 2006 season as part of their League of Ireland Premier Division campaign until the Vikings went out of existence due severe financial issues in July 2006.

 Shamrock Rovers

 McGill did not wait long to find a new club when he joined League of Ireland First Division leaders Shamrock Rovers.
 A lifelong Rovers fan, he made his debut for the club on 28 July 2006 against Athlone Town at St. Mels Park in a 3–0 victory for the Hoops and went to win the First Division with two goals in fourteen appearances.
-He made a total of 29 appearances scoring twice in his time at the Hoops.
+He made 29 appearances, scoring twice, in his time at the Hoops.

 Mount Merrion & Shelbourne

-McGill departed Rovers in August 2007 and he rejoined his former club Mount Merrion YMCA later that month.
+McGill departed Rovers in August 2007 and rejoined his former club Mount Merrion YMCA later that month.
 McGill's second stint at Mount Merrion was again short-lived when he made a return to League of Ireland First Division action by signing for Shelbourne on 29 November 2007.
 McGill made his Shelbourne debut in a scoreless draw against Dundalk at Tolka Park on 7 March 2008.
 He scored his first Shelbourne goal during a 1–0 victory over Wexford Youths at Tolka Park on 17 October 2008.
 During the 2011 season he was injured against Salthill Devon ruling him out for the rest of the season.